MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Prerequisite

-- If you're using version 22, the data analysis mode is in preview, so it must be enabled by an admin before you can use it.
-To enable, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
+- If you're using Business Central version 22, the data analysis mode is in preview, so it must be enabled by an admin before you can use it.
+To enable it, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
 [Learn more about Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
-- In version 23 and later, the the
+- In version 23 and later, your account must be assigned the **DATA ANALYSIS - EXEC** permission set or include execute permission on the system object **9640 Allow Data Analysis mode**.
+As an admin, you can exclude these permissions on users who you don't want to have access to the analysis mode.

+> [!NOTE]
+> You may notice some list pages and queries that don't include the analysis mode option.
+The reason is that developers can disable analysis mode on specific page and query objects by using the [AnalysisModeEnabled property](/dynamics365/business-central/dev-itpro/developer/properties/devenv-analysismodeenabled-property).

 ## Get started